23-MDDN342/project-3-data-mappings-mitchetimo4/README.md

 18/5/23

 So far I have started my neon mask using arcs.
 This produces curves instead of straight lines unlike my sketch but I'm going to work with it for now while I get the rest of it drawn.
 My next step is to add the teeth and some eyebrows and alter the dots in the eyes.

+24/5/23

+Added the halo ellipse.
+Still havnt added the teeth or other details as I am having a bit of trouble figuring out where to draw them.